Last updated on May 18th, 2022 at 03:39 pm

 You can also check out my YouTube video where you can see my unboxing and installation of this flooring.
 I think it’s the ideal choice and it will last me for years to come.
 Sure, it’s more expensive than horse stall mats.
 But it’s also safer and a lot nicer.

-Not mention, it’s very low odor.
+Not to mention, it’s very low odor.
 I was working out in my garage the day I laid the new floor.
 The smell was tolerable and mild.
 It had totally dissipated after just a week or two.

 Whatever you decide, flooring makes a huge difference in your gym.
 I’m really happy with mine and I hope you’ll be happy with yours too.